 1. Send Marketing Materials With Every Customer Communication

-As the company that invented customer flow communication, we can't offer up a list of ideas without stressing the importance of adding marketing to everything you do.
+As the company that invented customer flow communication, we can't offer up a list of ideas without stressing the importance of adding marketing to everything you do — this may be the easiest and most simplistic of the marketing ideas for real estate that we go over in this article.
 Always include some sort of marketing material to drive readers to go elsewhere and improve your brand.
 This holds true for direct mail, email, phone calls, text messages, social media posts or any stage of your nurturing cycle.

 2. Get Your Own Website

 Apologies if this one is obvious, but we want to cover all bases for those just starting out.
-Even the most basic real estate marketing ideas are worth a mention.
+Even the most basic marketing ideas for real estate are worth a mention.
 In today’s marketplace, not having a website is like not having business cards.
 In addition to looking unprofessional, it also prohibits you from collecting important marketing data from those who land on your website.
 There are numerous services to help you create a website based on your overall budget and programming knowledge.

 3. Email Newsletters